filecoin-project/FIPs/FIPS/fip-introducing_fvm.md

 ## Backwards Compatibility

-Existing built-in actor and system functionality will not be affected by the introduction of the Filecoin Virtual Machine.
+This FIP introduces a re-architecture of the execution layer, but it doesn't propose a specific protocol change.
+Existing built-in actors will continue to operate normally.
+Subsequent associated FIPs will explore the backwards compatibility aspects of their respective protocol changesets (e.g. atomic switch to the FVM, gas model changes).

 ## Test Cases